About LASIK Eye Surgery

 - Hyperopia (Farsightedness)

-Custom LASIK is LASIK eye surgery at its most refined.
-Every eye has its imperfections.
-Custom LASIK utilizes new Wavefront technology that helps your surgeon customize the laser treatment to your individual eyes.
-The precision of custom LASIK allows for the most accurate vision correction possible.
+Every eye has its imperfections, and Custom LASIK is meant to address these imperfections.
+Custom LASIK utilizes Wavefront technology that helps your surgeon customize the laser treatment to your individual eyes.

 Bladeless LASIK with Femtosecond laser technology is the first "all laser" LASIK procedure.
 Bladeless LASIK uses a gentle laser to create a precise, uniform corneal flap.
 As the name implies, no blades are used in this customizable eye surgery.